 The most popular glasses have a bulbous shape that collects aromas and directs them through a narrow rim.

-Why Are There Many Different Types Of Whiskey Glasses?
+Why Are There Many Different Types of Whiskey Glasses?

-While the differences in taste may be imperceptible to a beginner, there is definitely a science behind whiskey glassware.
+While the differences in taste may be imperceptible to a beginner, there is a science behind whiskey glassware.
 It all comes down to smell.

 Even if you’re new to whiskey, you’ve probably seen the same phenomenon in a wine bar or proper craft brewery.